King student selected for Department of Defense scholarship program

 “It feels amazing.
 It is really incredible.
 Sometimes I still can’t believe it,” Peters said of her acceptance into the program.
 “Working with the Department of Defense is sure to be challenging, but I expect the rewards will be well worth it.
 I know I am going to learn so much, and I just can’t wait to get started.”

 The upcoming senior was nominated for the award by Dr. Kelly Vaughan, associate professor and chair of King’s Department of Biology.
-Vaughan has worked with Peters as an advisor and professor, and led her work in the research lab, which is supported by the Burke Endowment.
+Vaughan has worked with Peters as an adviser and professor and led her work in the research lab, which is supported by the Burke Endowment.

 People are also reading…